Alternative Text in Canvas

 - Click Submit to save your work.

-- Once you add the image to a place in your course seen by students, you must enter appropriate alt text.
+Once you add the image to a place in your course seen by students, enter appropriate alt text or mark decorative.

-You can easily add or edit the alt text of any image in Canvas or mark it decorative.
+You can easily edit the alt text of any image in Canvas or mark it decorative.

 -